Sunshine Beach

 How does the Sunshine Beach SA2 compare to regional household patterns?

 Compared to Rest of Qld, the Sunshine Beach SA2 shows distinct household patterns.
-The prevalence of shared households suggests a younger demographic or affordability considerations.
+This family-oriented profile influences local demand for family homes, schools, and children's services.

 What is the average family size?